awsdocs/aws-parallelcluster-user-guide/doc_source/slurm-protected-mode-v3.md

 ## Bootstrap failures that activate protected mode<a name="slurm-protected-mode-failures-v3"></a>

 Bootstrap errors that activate protected mode are subdivided into the following three types\.
-To identify the type and issue, you can [retrieve cluster logs](troubleshooting-v3-get-logs.md)\.
+To identify the type and issue, you can check if AWS ParallelCluster generated logs\.
+If the logs were generated, you can check them for error details\.
+For more information, see [Retrieving and preserving cluster logs](troubleshooting-v3-get-logs.md)\.

 1. **Bootstrap error that causes an instance to self\-terminate**\.